kubernetes/website/content/en/docs/concepts/configuration/overview.md

 ## Container Images

-The [imagePullPolicy](/docs/concepts/containers/images/#updating-images) and the tag of the image impact when the [kubelet](/docs/admin/kubelet/) will attempt to pull a given image.
+The [imagePullPolicy](/docs/concepts/containers/images/#updating-images) and the tag of the image affect when the [kubelet](/docs/admin/kubelet/) attempts to pull the specified image.

-- `imagePullPolicy: IfNotPresent`: the image will only be pulled if the tag does not already exist locally.
+- `imagePullPolicy: IfNotPresent`: the image is pulled only if it is not already present locally.

-- `imagePullPolicy: Always`: every time the pod is launched an attempt will be made to pull the image.
+- `imagePullPolicy: Always`: the image is pulled every time the pod is started.

-- `imagePullPolicy` is omitted and the image tag is either omitted or `:latest`: the `imagePullPolicy` will be defaulted to `Always` and every time the pod is launched an attempt will be made to pull the image.
+- `imagePullPolicy` is omitted and either the image tag is `:latest` or it is omitted: `Always` is applied.

-- `imagePullPolicy` is omitted and there is an image tag other than `:latest`: the `imagePullPolicy` will be defaulted to `IfNotPresent` and the image will only be pulled if the tag does not already exist locally.
+- `imagePullPolicy` is omitted and the image tag is present but not `:latest`: `IfNotPresent` is applied.

-- `imagePullPolicy: Never`: the assumption is that the image is already present locally and no attempt will be made to pull it.
+- `imagePullPolicy: Never`: the image is assumed to exist locally.
+No attempt is made to pull the image.

 {{< note >}}
-  **Note:** To make sure the container always uses the same version of the image, you can specify its [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier) (for example `sha256:45b23dee08af5e43a7fea6c4cf9c25ccf269ee113168c19722f87876677c5cb2`).
-This uniquely identifies a specific version of the image, so it will never be updated by Kubernetes unless you change the digest value.
+  **Note:** To make sure the container always uses the same version of the image, you can specify its [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier), for example `sha256:45b23dee08af5e43a7fea6c4cf9c25ccf269ee113168c19722f87876677c5cb2`.
+The digest uniquely identifies a specific version of the image, so it is never updated by Kubernetes unless you change the digest value.
 {{ </ note >}}

 {{< note >}}